 The secondary colors include cyan and magenta and yellow.
 If you want something to blend in use complimentary colors, like pink and red.
 If you want something to stand out use contrasting colors, like blue and yellow.

-- Contrast is the level of black to white components.
-Even color images have a light to dark conponent.
-There should be a balance of light to dark areas in your picture.
-This determines the mood of a picture.
-You may have heard the terms "dark and moody" or "light and airy" used to describe a picture.
 Too little contrast and the picture looks washed out.
-Too much contrast and the picture is harsh.
+Too much contrast and the image looks harsh.
 Either way the level and range of the contrast sets the mood of the image.
-For instance dark blue, red or purple set a different mood than lavender or pink yet the basic colors are the same.
+For instance dark blue, red or purple set a dark mood while lavender or pink are brighter, yet the basic colors are the same.

-- Clarity is the sharpness of the content.
-Out of focus images are not necessarily bad, but generally the sharper the focus the more clarity.
-You need to take in the whole content or frame.
-You may want something else to stick out beside your picture and just use it as a reinforcement.
-Suppose your message isn't real clear unless you spell it out literally.
-In this case you may want to soften your image and sharpen your text.
+You may want something to stick out inside your picture or just use it as a reinforcement for your words.
+Suppose your message isn't real clear.
+In this case you may want to soften your image and sharpen your words.

-To sum up when composing your art work ask yourself this question "does it pass the 5 C's"?
-If you answer no to any of them you will probably already know why.
+To sum up when composing your art work ask yourself this question "does it pass the 5 C's?"
+If you answer no to any of them you will need to change something.
 When you can answer yes to all the questions you know you have a well balanced picture worth a thousand words.